 The TCP includes development standards and design guidelines for property owners and developers wishing to redevelop private property within the TCP area.
 The TCP provides measures to ensure appropriate transitions with adjacent residential neighborhoods.

 Building Height.
-Any proposal to build a new structure or alter an existing structure in the TCP area must comply with both zoning district height regulations (Measure N) and federal regulations regarding airspace protection for San Francisco International Airport (SFO).
+Any proposal to build a new structure or alter an existing structure in the TCP area must comply with both Measure N height regulations (see description below) and federal regulations regarding airspace protection for San Francisco International Airport (SFO).
 A developer must submit a notice to the Federal Aviation Administration (FAA) regarding a new project and receive a "Determination of No Hazard" before the City will issue any development permits.
 In most cases, the height limits established by Measure N are lower than the FAA maximum height, and the zoning district height regulations will control.
 One exception is the Station Area, where the maximum height of 90 feet allowed under Measure N may exceed FAA limits, and may need to be adjusted based on the results of the FAA aeronautical study process.

-Streetscape Improvement Plan.
-The City has approved funding for this plan in the FY 2016-17 City Budget.
+2017 Downtown Streetscape Improvement Plan.
+The City has approved funding for this plan in the FY 2017-18 City Budget.
 The plan will address sidewalk landscaping, sidewalk furniture and lighting, bulbout installation, bus stop amenities, pavement materials for crosswalks, bike lanes, and open spaces.